-- 1. Agriculture the region's agricultural industry is maintained and diversified. - Renewable Energy opportunities for the responsible development of the region's renewable energy industry are maintained in support of Alberta's commitment to greener energy production and economic development. - Biodiversity terrestrial and aquatic biodiversity, and related ecosystems, are maintained.
-The role of economic sectors in maintaining ecosystem services is recognized. - Surface Water Quality surface water quality within the South Saskatchewan river basin is managed to ensure future water uses are protected. - Efficient Use of Land the amount of land required for development of the built environment is minimized over time.
+- 1. Agriculture the region's agricultural industry is maintained and diversified. - 2.
+Renewable Energy opportunities for the responsible development of the region's renewable energy industry are maintained in support of Alberta's commitment to greener energy production and economic development.